Indus Gas (LON:INDI) Trading Up 63.8% – What’s Next?

-Indus Gas Limited (LON:INDI – Get Free Report) shares shot up 63.8% during mid-day trading on Friday .
+Indus Gas Limited (LON:INDI – Get Free Report) shares rose 63.8% during trading on Friday .
 The stock traded as high as GBX 14.30 and last traded at GBX 14.30.
-1,663,975 shares traded hands during mid-day trading, an increase of 910% from the average session volume of 164,830 shares.
+Approximately 1,663,974 shares were traded during mid-day trading, an increase of 910% from the average daily volume of 164,830 shares.
 The stock had previously closed at GBX 8.73.

 About Indus Gas